FilipKubackiEmoLink/PWRAICore/README.md

 ## Phase 2: The Data Heist - Extraction & Structuring 📊

 Alright, time to get our hands dirty!
 This is where we tackle the main data challenge: pulling structured information from unstructured chaos.

-**Your Data Drop:**
-A ZIP file full of financial statements is waiting for you.
-Grab it, unzip it, and let the games begin!
-➡️ [**LINK TO YOUR GOOGLE DRIVE / DATA SOURCE**]

 *(**Pro-tip:** Unzip the data into a `data/` folder and add that folder to your `.gitignore`!)*